braze-inc/braze-docs/_docs/_partners/isv_partners/api_partner.md

 # API Partner Integration

-Certified ISV partners are required to add their partner name to the partner field in their API implementation.
-Please see the following /users/track endpoint structure for an example request.
+Alloys ISV partners are required to add their partner name to the `partner` field in their API Requests, allowing Braze to track API partner usage such as incoming requests from partners.
+Please reference the following [/users/track]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) endpoint structure when developing your implementation.

 ## Partner Request Body